MykalMachon/mykal.codes/src/posts/aeropress-latte.md

 Before we get into the recipe, here's what you'll need:

 1. AeroPress: I use the AeroPress GO! but any AeroPress should do.
-2. scale with timer + tare functions: this is for weighing ingredients, and
+2. scale with timer + tare functions: this is for weighing ingredients, and keeping track of your brew-time.
 3. kettle: for hot water.
 I use filtered water heated to ~95c.
 4. milk frother: preferably a steamer, but all I have is a frother 😅
 5. medium-fine ground coffee: I use some local beans ground between a pour-over medium and espresso fine.